JdeRobot/RoboticsAcademy/docs/generate_a_radi.md

 `ROS_DISTRO`: This is the ROS distribution to use.
 The script currently supports `humble`.
 Default value is humble.

 `IMAGE_TAG`: This is the tag of the Docker image that will be created.
 Default value is `test`.

+3. **Change the tag when launching RA**: launch the tag of the robotics-academy docker image to the one you have just created.
+If you are using either the developer script or docker compose remember to change the tag in the corresponding **compose*cfg/dev_humble*\*.yaml** file.

 ## Example

 For instance, to build a Docker image using the master branch of the Robotics Academy repository, the humble-devel branch of the Robotics Infrastructure repository, the humble-devel branch of the RAM repository, the humble ROS distribution, and tag the image as my_image, you would run: